aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 The specific area affected by the changed terrain can be chosen by the Referee or determined randomly, as follows.
 Roll as normal to determine which hex or subhex is the starting hex for the changed terrain, then roll below to determine which adjacent hexes, if any, are also changed, assuming that more than one hex or subhex is included in the altered area.
 Refer to the sample map on p.
 57 for assigning numbers to the hex faces.

 1-50.
-Roll 1d6 and determine which face is the adjacent hex.
+Roll `dice: 1d6` and determine which face is the adjacent hex.
 Continue to do this until there are no more hexes left to place.

 51-90.
 Fill in the starting hex.
-Roll 1d6 to determine the adjacent hex, then continue to fill in the hexes in a (1-2) counterclockwise, (3-4) clockwise, (5) northerly, or (6) southerly direction.
+Roll `dice: 1d6` to determine the adjacent hex, then continue to fill in the hexes in a (1-2) counterclockwise, (3-4) clockwise, (5) northerly, or (6) southerly direction.

 91-100.
 Fill in the starting hex.
-Roll 1d6 to determine the adjacent hex.
-Continue in a straight line, rolling a 1d6 each time.
-When the result comes up a 1, stop and refer back to the original hex, rolling 1d6 again to choose an adjacent hex and repeating the process.
+Roll `dice: 1d6` to determine the adjacent hex.
+Continue in a straight line, rolling a `dice: 1d6` each time.
+When the result comes up a 1, stop and refer back to the original hex, rolling `dice: 1d6` again to choose an adjacent hex and repeating the process.

 Terrain Feature Example.
 Subhex 0406 has a terrain change.
-The first 1d100 result is a 10, which means the change is within one degree of difference.
+The first `dice: 1d10`0 result is a 10, which means the change is within one degree of difference.
 If we assume the majority of the hex is light forest, let’s call this terrain change heavy forest.
-Rolling again, the result is a 31; so 1d4+1 subhexes are affected.
-Rolling 1d4, we determine that 3 subhexes are affected.
+Rolling again, the result is a 31; so `dice: 1d4`+1 subhexes are affected.
+Rolling `dice: 1d4`, we determine that 3 subhexes are affected.

-Rolling 1d100, the result indicates we will use the first method for allocating the changed terrain among subhexes.
-Beginning at subhex 0406 the first 1d6 roll is a 2, indicating that subhex 0505 is the next affected subhex, and the result after that is a 4, meaning that subhex 0506 is the third to be affected.
+Rolling `dice: 1d10`0, the result indicates we will use the first method for allocating the changed terrain among subhexes.
+Beginning at subhex 0406 the first `dice: 1d6` roll is a 2, indicating that subhex 0505 is the next affected subhex, and the result after that is a 4, meaning that subhex 0506 is the third to be affected.